aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 ### Split a Document by Sections

-Aspose.Words also allows you to use section breaks to split documents and save them to HTML.
+Aspose.Words also enables you to use section breaks to split documents and save them to HTML.
 For this purpose, use **SectionBreak** as the **DocumentSplitCriteria**:

 The following code example shows how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):